leighs-hammer/rural/README.md

 	}
 ```

+### ALL DATA
+Sometimes you may like to do the return once and iterate how you want from the full set.
+`Rural()` => calling the default function with no params will return the complete data object.

 ### Example Usage : JSX

 Using lodash map function in a JSX to return all the countries info: